 The COMO brand’s third Bali hotel, COMO Uma Canggu, brings Californian surfer-style luxury to the Canggu area’s bohemian beachfront.
 Along with a large variety of accommodation – from modest rooms and suites to pool residences and eye-catching duplex penthouses – the hotel hosts two pools, a hip beach club, spa, and surf school.
 Book in here from $250 a night.

 Once you have your surf camp and surf spots sorted out for trip surfing Canggu then the next thing you’re going to need is to find a surfboard, and luckily for you, there are plenty of those to go around.

 If you are a beginner who is looking to rent, you can find board rental on Pererenan beach, Echo beach, Old Man’s, and Batu-Balong.
 If you’re going to a surf school, then there will be boards to hire there.

 If you’re surfing Canggu for longer or you’re just more experienced, and you are looking to buy a surfboard for your trip, you can ask any of the rental places as they will undoubtedly have some for sale.
 Some will even repurchase them from you after your trip.
 Depending on how long your trip is, you may want to calculate whether it is more affordable to rent or buy.

 There is also an excellent Facebook group called ‘Bali Boards Buy and Sell’ which has some great deals on there for second-hand surfboards in Bali.

 Where to Eat in Canggu

 Enjoyed A Complete Guide to Surfing Canggu in Bali?
-Check out all our Surfing Destination Guides here.
+Check out all of our Surf Travel Guides here.